This interview was originally published on October 31, 2018.

 The idea took off when we received an investment from a US fund, who caught up on the idea and wanted to support it.
-They were running it with the goal of converting website users in real time, to perform a specific goal.
-The entire solution is focused on conversion of users, so that anyone who has a website can engage with visitors and convert them.
+They were running it with the goal of converting website users in real-time, to perform a specific goal.
+The entire solution is focused on the conversion of users so that anyone who has a website can engage with visitors and convert them.

 We expanded the team and took our mission further, from pure conversion to user engagement.
-Essentially, Reactful is there to guide users through the website by showing them the content that’s most relevant to them, based on their behaviour.
-By analyzing user behaviors and digital footprints, we can dynamically generate content that will engage them into performing the goals that the marketers have setup for them.
+Essentially, Reactful is there to guide users through the website by showing them the content that’s most relevant to them, based on their behavior.
+By analyzing user behaviors and digital footprints, we can dynamically generate content that will engage them in performing the goals that the marketers have set up for them.

 How Does Reactful Work?

 Reactful can be used by anybody with a website.
 To engage with visitors, you want to show content; you want to use a lead capture; you want them to sign up for your newsletters, webinars, or events; buy your products, subscribe to your channel, etc. Basically, you want to leave them on your website for as long as possible.
 Anybody can use Reactful, and it is there to make sure that your visitors complete the actions that the marketers have set out for them.

 You first set up the goals and then you start to create content.
 You can decide how to engage with visitors when they are on your website, which content to display to which users, and which actions will trigger which response.